ZimbiX/pathfinder-elm/README.md

 ## Play

-The game supports both same-device multiplayer and multi-device multiplayer; the latter is pretty basic so far though, so don't move your opponent when it's turn! ;)
+The game supports both same-device multiplayer and multi-device multiplayer; the latter is pretty basic so far though, so don't move your opponent when it's their turn! ;)

 You can play the game at: